Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 ## Action Configuration

-While many actions require little to no configuration beyond enabling the action, some more complicated actions have additional configuration options.
+While many actions require little to no configuration beyond enabling the action (self-documentation can be found under **Admin** > **Tools** > **Actions Information** > **Available Actions**), some more complicated actions have additional configuration options.
 See the [Action Configurations]({% link content-accelerator/latest/configure/actions.md %}) section for further details about how to configure certain commonly used actions in Content Accelerator.
 Individual action links listed in the table below.

 ### Addition Action Configuration Information